panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 `isHeroEqual()` accesses the property `name` of both objects and compares their values.

 If the compared objects have a few properties, I prefer to write the comparison functions like `isHeroEqual()`.
-Such functions have good performance: only a few property accessors and equality operators are involved in the comparison.
+Such functions have good performance &mdash; only a few property accessors and equality operators are involved in the comparison.

 Manual comparison requires manual extraction of properties &mdash; for simple objects, that's not a problem.
 But to compare bigger objects (or objects of unknown structure), the manual comparison isn't convenient because it requires a lot of boilerplate code.